I'm Honey!

 • People with a humanitarian mindset are close to the profession of a copywriter and content manager.

 • Artists, decorators can become designers, illustrators.
+Many freelancers over 50 create unique content or designs as part of their work.
 You can independently master the creation of banners for websites and other ways to make money in design.

 • Teachers can work as tutors.
 Teachers of foreign languages are especially in demand now.